marlonscode/formula-one-databricks-platform/README.md

 - What are the live weather conditions at each track?
 <br>

 ## End Result

-The end result of this platform is the following dashboard, which answers the business questions
+The end result is the following dashboard, which answers the business questions exactly

 <img src="images/preset1.png" alt="Description" width="700" />
 Figure: Historical F1 analysis